Love and Fear

 “Love does not in itself create the substance of the relationship—the personal qualities and skills that are crucial for a happy relationship: commitment, sensitivity, generosity, consideration, loyalty, responsibility, trustworthiness.
 Mates need to compromise, cooperate and follow through with their join decisions.
 They have to be resilient, accepting and forgiving.
 They need to be tolerant of each other’s flaws, mistakes, and peculiarities.
-As these “virtues” are cultivated over time, the marriage develops and matures.”
+As these “virtues” are cultivated over time, the marriage develops and matures” (1989).

 Abandonment fears, resurrected from childhood, are magnified in romance.
-We feel confident and successful in a professional setting but once the new relationship begins, inner chaos is unleashed.
-Loneliness pushes towards relationships; but the relationships repeatedly disrupt our productive lives.
-Biologically driven to others but emotionally incapable of connecting, we face a painful paradox.
+We may feel confident and successful in a professional setting but when a new relationship begins, inner chaos is unleashed.
+Pangs of loneliness push the war-torn heart towards relationships; but the relationships repeatedly disrupt otherwise productive lives.
+Biologically driven to belong while simultaneously emotionally incapable of connecting, the fearful face a painful paradox.

-Instead of enjoying the warmth of being loved the insecure lover’s mind is constantly prowling for evidence of the upcoming pain, as if fore-knowledge will prevent the abandonment.
-Personal shame of being unlovable—acknowledged or not—dictates acceptance of loving behaviors.
-In shame, we can’t grasp the concept of being loved; love is, instead, believed to be evasive and fleeting, only captured through deception and manipulations.
+Instead of enjoying the warmth of being loved the insecure lover’s mind is constantly prowling for evidence of the upcoming pain, as if knowing will prevent the inevitable.
+Personal shame of being unlovable haunts the mind, preventing recognition of loving behaviors.
+Under the influence of shame, we can’t grasp the concept of being loved; love is, instead, believed to be evasive and fleeting, only captured through deception and manipulations.

 Love is trust; not doubt.

 Love encourages growth.
-It encourages individualism.
+It encourages autonomy.
 Love does not manipulate, control, or discourage.
-When two people love each other, they aren’t afraid to ask for what they want or skillfully share how they feel; but they also understand a partner is not a servant to placate difficult feelings.
-As mutual trust and respect grow between partners, the relationship provides security, comfort, and companionship.
-No relationship will solve all personal struggles or relieve all discomfort.
-Our emotional maps will continue functioning independent of the relationship.
-If we previously experienced unpredictable emotions, we will still be challenged with them—most relationships magnify emotions not relieve them.
-We still must develop personal skills to manage emotions, thoughts, and behaviors.
-If we don’t, the emotions will damage the relationship.
+When two people love each other, they aren’t afraid to ask for what they want or skillfully share how they feel; but they also understand a partner is not a servant to placate every difficult feeling.
+Some burdens we must bear, settling for gentle encouragements from our lover.

 Love and fear do not exist in the same person at the same time.
 We all experience both love and fear; but at different times.
 Certain events trigger fear.
 We fear circumstances that have power to hurt.
-Sensitivity to pasts magnifies our attentiveness to similar pains in the future.
+Sensitivity to pasts magnifies attentiveness to similar pains in the future.